DrAlbertCruz/Introduction-MIPS-SPIM/README.md

 `main:` labels the next instruction as `main`.
 From above, when `run` is executed, it looks for an instruction labelled `main`, and runs that. `la` loads an address in memory into a register.
 A register is a series of flip-flops on the microprocessor that stores data.
 A microprocessor has a limited number of these.
 With MIPS32, these registers are generally 32-bits in size, and can hold either data or memory addresses. `la  $a0,format1` takes the pointer `format1` and loads its value into the register `$a0`.

 `jal printf` is a function call.
 Each line of instruction in your code is associated with an address.
-Your main function starts at 0 (this is simulated, note that we talked about different starting addresses in practice during lecture).
+Your main function starts at 0 (this is simulated).
 The program will march through each line in your code, line by line.
 It runs line 0.
 Then it runs line 1, and so on until it hits the sequence of commands to quit.
 In a high-level language we would alter the control flow with if, switch, for, etc. With `jal` we explicitly tell it to skip to a specific address or block.
 For example, the above line of code jumps to the block of code labeled printf which you can find in the file printf.s (look at this file and note the line printf:).
 How are arguments passed?
 Note that we load values into the registers $a0, $a1, etc. before calling printf.
 For these lines of code, we pass it `format1`.
 It is defined on lines 51-52:

 ```MIPS
 ...